 Open Drone ID is a project to provide a low cost and reliable “beacon” capability for drones so that they can be identified when within range of a receiver.
-The current implementation is based on Bluetooth* 4.2 Broadcasts Packets (Advertisements) and Bluetooth 5 (long range) Advertising Extensions.
-A WiFi implementation and a network access APIs are under development.
+The current specification is based on Bluetooth* Legacy Broadcasts Packets (Advertisements), the new Bluetooth 5 (long range) Advertising Extensions, and WiFi implementation advertisements based on Neighbor Awareness Network protocol.
+A network access APIs are under development.

 Such advertisements can be used by the general public, law enforcement, critical infrastructure managers, ATC, or other drones to give better situation awareness of the airspace around them.